Marianne Williamson: 2014 U.S. House of Representatives campaign

 In 2014, Williamson ran as an Independent for California's 33rd congressional district in the U.S. House of Representatives.

 Prominent elected and public officials endorsed her campaign, including Ben Cohen; former governors Jennifer Granholm and Jesse Ventura; former representatives Dennis Kucinich and Alan Grayson; and Van Jones.
 Alanis Morissette wrote and performed Williamson's campaign song, "Today".

 Williamson campaigned on progressive issues such as campaign finance reform, women's reproductive rights and LGBTQ equality.
 She raised $2.4 million, of which she personally contributed 25 percent.

 Williamson finished fourth out of 18 candidates, with 14,335 votes or 13.2 percent of the vote.
 Republican Elan Carr finished first in the primary with 21.6 percent of the vote, but went on to lose the general election to Democrat Ted Lieu.

 2020 presidential campaign

 On November 15, 2018, Williamson announced the formation of a presidential exploratory committee.
 On January 28, 2019, Williamson officially launched her presidential campaign before an audience of 2,000 people in Los Angeles.
-She appointed Maurice Daniel, who served alongside Donna Brazile in Dick Gephardt's campaign for the Democratic nomination in 1988, as her national campaign manager.
 Williamson's campaign committee, "Marianne Williamson for President", officially filed on February 4.